 The names of the composers are listed below, in alphabetical order, with direct links to catalog descriptions of their papers.
 It is a selective list only - the collection grows every year.
 To access archives that have not yet been cataloged online, please contact us by email

-Browse and search the Archives and Manuscripts of The National Library of Wales and make requests to view items in the Library.
+You can also browse and search NLW Archives and Manuscripts and make requests to view items in the Library.

 A selection of composers' manuscripts has been digitized for the Tŷ Cerdd 'Discover Welsh Music' website.

 Each composer has their own page where you can explore their manuscripts, learn about their lives and listen to their works.
 The composers include: